In The NHL

 College hockey is making a bigger impact in the National Hockey League than ever before, and it's visible at every turn.

-Nightly highlights are filled with dazzling plays from former college players like Johnny Gaudreau and Joe Pavelski.
-Cover stories in The Hockey News and features on Hockey Night in Canada spotlight the efforts of players like Jonathan Toews and Kevin Shattenkirk.
-Talented young stars like Jack Eichel, Colton Parayko and Zach Werenski are making immediate impacts in the league.
+Nightly highlights are filled with dazzling plays from former college players like Johnny Gaudreau and Brock Boeser.
+Cover stories in The Hockey News and features on Hockey Night in Canada spotlight the efforts of players like Blake Wheeler and Jack Eichel.
+Talented young stars like Quinn Hughes, Colton Parayko and Charlie McAvoy are making immediate impacts in the league.

 College hockey, in short, is the fastest growing development path for the NHL.

-Just 10 years ago, just one in five NHLers had a college background.
+Just 15 years ago, only one in five NHLers had a college background.
 Growth since then has been remarkable, and should continue.
-In the last eight years, 36% of NHL debuts have been by former college hockey players.
+In the last three years, 37% of NHL debuts have been by former college hockey players.

 NHL front offices are filled with general managers, assistant general managers and scouts who played the college game.
-Head coaches and assistant coaches in the league have college backgrounds.
+Head coaches and assistant coaches in the league have college backgrounds, including several hired straight from college.

 NHL Drafts have featured an average of more than 60 current or future college players in the last 15 years, and teams continue to scour the NCAA ranks for free agent signees as well.
 The 2016 NHL Draft featured a record 11 NCAA players selected in the first round, and the 2018 NHL Draft saw the most NCAA picks in 11 years.